RAE who played the keys.

 That’s why collaboration is such a huge part of my practice now.
 It’s not enough to hold information or ideas for yourself.
 It’s about sharing them, growing through them, and building something greater—together.

-If you could collaborate with any artist, past or present, who would it be and what kind of piece would you want to create?
+If you could collaborate with any artist, past or present, who would it be and what kind of would you want to create?

 That is a really big question.
 I'm going to come back to that one.